Gibson vs Fender

 Regarding (over) weight issues, the seventies were renowned as a decade for putting out substandard product on both accounts.
 Fender was using body material which was not within it’s normal specific gravity tolerances.
 Some of the instruments were so heavy they could stay in the ring with a Les Paul any day.

-Many players who have smaller hands like the thinner neck profile of the Fender Standard Precision Electric Bass, Fender Telecaster or Stratocaster.
-Some players also like Fender's old school vintage 7-1/14" radius fretboard, which has a slight curve to it.
+Many players who have smaller hands like the thinner neck profile of the Fender Precision Bass, Telecaster or Stratocaster, and related Squier models.
+Some players also like Fender’s old school vintage 7-1/14″ radius fretboard which has a tight curve, or the updated 9-1/2″ and 10″ radiused counterparts.

-Fans of Gibson models such as the Gibson Custom ES-335 like the increased width of the neck, the woody tone from the neck's mahogany construction and the flatter 12" radius which makes for easier note bending.
+Fans of Gibson and Epiphone models such as the ES-335 design, like the increased width of the neck, the woody tone from the neck’s mahogany construction and the flatter 12″ radius which makes for easier note bending.

 It’s important to note that original 50’s necks, particularly Gibsons, were not just pumped out of a CNC machine.
 They were each hand carved by very skilled craftsmen who were careful to stay within tolerance but still imparted that random human element.